They were ugly, contagious and stupid.

 It was about time then - in 2000 - that their mothers should have been given an apology for the treatment they had received.

-It took a lot longer for that to happen, and was only announced on October 18, 2018, 18 years after their children.
+That however took a lot longer, and was only announced on October 18, 2018, 18 years after their children.

 (Written by Kristin Engh Førde, published September 11, 2007)